 Yésica looks out the window during the 2-hour drive to a mate plantation in Oberá, Misiones, a northern province in Argentina.
 Every day she is picked up by her patrón at 5am with others from her neighborhood.
 They usually work a 10-hour day.

-Monica and Yésica head into a plantation carrying bags which they'll fill with mate leaves, each of which can weight up to around 100 kilos.
-Most women workers are single mothers who have no alternative for earning a living.
+Monica and Yésica head into a plantation carrying bags which they'll fill with leaves.
+Most women workers are single mothers who have no alternative skills for earning a living.
 Mate harvest is increasingly inaccessible to women, since many 'patrones' only allow men to work because they harvest more quantity, further marginalizing women.